F-1 Student Visa

 The Immigration and Financial Declaration Form (PDF) asks proof that you have the funds to pay tuition, fees, and living expenses for one year of your education, or for period of residency or exchange program.
 We’ll send you an Estimate of Expenses so you can complete the application.

 Email the form to us at firstname.lastname@example.org with the necessary documentation.
 We’ll use this information to create your I-20.
 This takes about one week.
 We’ll email you shipping instructions and then send your I-20 to you.
 Review it and let us know if there are errors.
 When you are sure it's correct, sign and date the bottom of the first page.

 Step 2: Pay the $200 I-901 SEVIS fee

 The Student Exchange and Visitor Information System (SEVIS) is the database where your I-20 is created.
 You must pay the SEVIS I-901 fee when a new SEVIS record is created for you.
 Pay the fee online at least 3 days before your visa interview.
 Print out a copy of your receipt.

 Step 3: Schedule an F-1 Student Visa appointment

 Book your appointment for an F-1 Student Visa at the closest U.S. embassy or consulate.

 Complete form DS-160 and pay $160 to make your appointment.
 Print out the DS-160 confirmation page and your $160 payment receipt.

 - Proof of financial support

 Your interview will be brief, and in English.
-Be positive and don’t argue with the consular officer.
-It's important to establish non-immigrant intent in your interview—show you have clear plans to return to your home country after you complete your degree.
+It's important to establish "non-immigrant intent" in your interview—this means that you have clear plans to return to your home country after you complete your academic program.
 If your visa is denied, politely ask for a written explanation.
-Email us at firstname.lastname@example.org for help.
+Email us at email@example.com for help.